SetNdea/Los-jireh-revancha/src/README.md

       }
    }

-The artifacts required to resolve dependencies and build the project
+ <h2 align="center"> The artifacts required to resolve dependencies and build the project </h2>